CUBRID/cubrid-testtools/doc/cci_guide.md

     test.c(191) - batch_01 ERROR : Invalid connection handle)
     ```
-* The file which ended with .answer is  expect result of the test cases.
+* The file which file name ended with `.answer` is expect result of the test case.
 * Success or failure of the test case is obtained by comparing the .output file with the .answer file
     ```bash
     $ diff cci_execute_batch_01.output cci_execute_batch_01.answer -y